cuteB/hex-b/wiki/agents/Agent-Smart.md

 ### Adjacent Hex

 A hex that is beside one of the players existing hexes.
 Could also be an Opponent's Adjacent Hex if its a hex beside one of their hexes, or perhaps a conflict Adjacent hex if it is between one of your and your opponent's hexes.

+#### Satellite Hex

+An empty hex that is adjacent to a player's Adjacent Hexes

 ### Middle Move